http301PermanentRedirect/all-of-creation/Welcome to All of Creation.md

 The concept of the game is that the party is investigating the disappearance of the entire population of a nearby town.
 There is a larger mystery at hand, but that's to discover in play.

+As for setting feel, rather than mideval England, I'm going more for an Italian Renaissance feeling.
+Black-powder weapons exist, mostly as muzzle-loaded smooth-bore snaplocks (some experts use rifled barrels to improve accuracy over distance).
+Metallurgy and science have advanced *just enough* that mechanical clocks are starting to be built for astrologers/astronomers/etc. The reference for black powder weapons is in the DMG if you need to look it up.

+I'm borrowing extremely heavily from French history (including Revolutionary History) so not quite "The Three Musketeers" but pretty close.

 ### Character Creation Rules
 + All characters will start at level 5
 + All characters will use the alternate point-buy ability rules